Georgetown ANC 'Endorses' Glover Park Streetscape Plan

 Glover Park ANC Chairman Brian Cohen explained to neighbors and the commission that the project would help address "significant pedestrian concerns" along the stretch of Wisconsin Avenue in Glover Park.
 After two deaths and a near third in recent years, Cohen said "we can’t play Russian roulette anymore."

-Acknowledging the precarious pedestrian situation, Georgetown's commissioners asked the DDOT representatives to consider installing flashing pedestrian lights at the intersection of Wisconsin Avenue and 35th Street in light of the recent crash there.
+Acknowledging the precarious pedestrian situation, Georgetown's commissioners asked the DDOT representatives to consider installing flashing pedestrian lights at the intersection of Wisconsin Avenue and 35th Street .

 As the discussion wrapped up, Birch said he felt better about the plan and their concerns were based on a "misunderstanding of the information."